shakacode/use-ssr-computation.macro/README.md

 [https://github.com/shakacode/use-ssr-computation.macro](https://github.com/shakacode/use-ssr-computation.macro)

 A Babel macro designed to offload computations to the server-side, with the results attached to the HTML as JSON.

-On the client-side, the macro mimics behaviors similar to React.useMemo, fetching results cached during Server-Side Rendering (SSR).
+On the client-side, the macro mimics the behavior of `React.useMemo`, fetching results cached during Server-Side Rendering (SSR).
 This reduces client-side bundle size by eliminating unnecessary code and library imports.

-Similar to ***React Server Components (RSC)*** but requires less refactoring.
+It's similar to ***React Server Components (RSC)*** but requires less refactoring.

 ## 📌 Table of Contents